Overview of the UK sanctions regime

 The information on this page mainly concerns financial sanctions, which could be relevant to a range of practice areas.
 These are implemented and enforced by HM Treasury through its Office of Financial Sanctions Implementation (OFSI).
 Breach of financial sanctions is a strict liability offence, so all barristers should ensure that they know and understand their exposure and their obligations.

 Financial sanctions rose in prominence following the invasion of Ukraine in 2022.
 An unprecedented tranche of sanctions was imposed by the UK on Russia on 22 February 2022, with further additions throughout the year.
-OFSI maintains a consolidated list of sanctions in force in the UK.
+The government maintains a Sanctions List which consolidates the people, entities and ships subject to sanctions by the UK.
 You can access this list, register for updates and obtain further information on financial restrictions.
 Please note that the US Office of Foreign Assets Control sanctions lists and regimes are not included in this list, but may apply to your practice.

 Key information in relation to financial sanctions can be found as follows: